aa9gj/low-pass-WGS-pipeline/Modules/00_fastq_qc/multiqc_README.md

     Ensure that your FastQC (or other QC tool) output files are located in the directory specified in the `multiqc` command within the script (e.g., `fastqc_results`).

 2.  **Submit the job:**
-    Navigate to the directory containing `multiqc.sh` on your HPC system, then submit the job using `sbatch`:
+    Navigate to the directory containing `multiqc.slurm` on your HPC system, then submit the job using `sbatch`:

     ```bash
-    sbatch multiqc.sh
+    sbatch multiqc.slurm
     ```

 ## Script Configuration

-You can adjust the following SBATCH directives in `multiqc.sh` based on your resource requirements:
+You can adjust the following SBATCH directives in `multiqc.slurm` based on your resource requirements:

 * `--job-name`: Name of your Slurm job.
 * `--output`: Standard output file name pattern. `%j` is replaced by the job ID.